LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Networking

-- [LC-API by 2018](https://thunderstore.io/c/lethal-company/p/2018/LC_API/) allows you send and receive messages of any serializable type.
-[The mod's GitHub wiki](https://github.com/steven4547466/LC-API/wiki/Networking) explains how to use its messaging service.
 - [LethalNetworkAPI by xilophor](https://thunderstore.io/c/lethal-company/p/xilophor/LethalNetworkAPI/) allows you to create, send, and receive messages, events, and variables over the network.
 [The mod's official wiki](https://xilophor.github.io/lethal-network-api-docs/) explains how to use them.
 - [StaticNetcodeLib by xilophor](https://thunderstore.io/c/lethal-company/p/xilophor/StaticNetcodeLib/) patches your static RPCs to allow you to network in a static context.
 For more information, view the [applicable wiki article](/dev/apis/static-netcode).